 This is gold country, and it comes in two forms around here: the one that sells for over $1,800 an ounce, or the ultimate, that priceless white gold… POWDER!

 Here’s five ways to make your next #SkiNorthBC Getaway a gold rush when you go #exploreQuesnel.

 1. Go cross-country skiing at Hallis Lake Nordic Centre

 Hallis Lake is a venue for the 2024 BC Winter Games.
 Volunteers with the Cariboo Ski Touring Club (who operate the venue) have spent years building this place up into a nordic nirvana.
 Seventy-five kilometres of groomed trail (8km of those dog trails) and lots of solid lookouts onto Hallis Lake all await those nordic ski seekers.

 For Prince George’s Angela Shymanski, who experienced the trails (and our #5 from this list), it's a tough call between nordic and downhill skiing which one she’d pick if she could only take one.
 But fortunately for her, and others like her, Quesnel’s winter activities are all in reasonably close proximity.

-Through the winter season the Cariboo Nordic club offer onsite nordic ski rentals and want to remind you to join them Feb 11 and 12 for the TECH Cup Race.
+Through the winter season the Cariboo Nordic club offer onsite nordic ski rentals.

 2. Après at Barkerville Brewery